TheThingKnownAsKit/obsidian-vaults/Personal/Zooliminology/Entities/Miish.md

 ![[Pasted image 20250212002000.png]]

 - Miish are very solid with the texture of a dense styrofoam that refuses to dent when pressed into
+- Also allegedly the texture of memory foam??